chaserobertson/globe/README.md

 # Globe

-Pulls from the World Bank data API and create a JSON file digestible by a zooming bubble chart forked on Observable.
+Pulls from the World Bank data API and creates a JSON file digestible by a zooming bubble chart forked on Observable.

 See the live Observable bubble chart [here](https://observablehq.com/@chaserobertson/zoomable-regional-population-bubbles).